Bridging Performance Gaps for ECG Foundation Models: A Post-Training Strategy: Discussion

 \section{Discussion}

-\subsubsection{1.
-Performance Gains on ECG Foundation Models}
+\subsubsection{Performance Gains on ECG Foundation Models}

 In this study, we evaluated the effectiveness of the proposed post-training strategy on four PTB-XL multi-label ECG classification benchmark tasks.
-The proposed method demonstrates consistent improvements over recent open-source ECG foundation models, confirming its ability to enhance generalization across diverse ECG classification tasks.
-The macro AUROC values of 0.944 (all-71), 0.946 (diagnostic-44), 0.938 (subclass-23), and 0.979 (rhythm-12) indicate 1.2\%–3.3\% gains over the baseline fine-tuning strategy \citep{li2025electrocardiogram} and 2.3\%-4.5\% over another foundation model HuBERT-ECG-BASE \citep{coppola2024hubert}.
-Improvements in the macro AUPRC, ranging from 5.3\% to 20.9\%, compared to the baseline fine-tuning strategy, further highlight the model’s robustness in the context of imbalanced clinical datasets.
+The method consistently improves performance over recent ECG foundation models, demonstrating its ability to enhance generalization across diverse ECG classification tasks.
+As an example, we applied the strategy to a Transformer-based ECG foundation model.
+The macro AUROC increases by 0.7\%-8.9\% and the macro AUPRC by 23.3\%-77.9\% compared to the original fine-tuning strategy.
+Per-label analysis revealed performance gains in the majority of ECG diagnoses, with 35 diagnoses exhibiting statistically significant improvements.
+These results highlight the effectiveness of the proposed post-training approach in enhancing the performance of ECG foundation models.

-\subsubsection{2.
-Comparison with State-of-the-Art}
+\subsubsection{Comparison with State-of-the-Art}